kailash-manasarovar/statement/docs/timeline/2023/january.md

 - I go to my GP on a few occasions over the next months after this incident because I am extremely concerned about my kidney health.
 - I ask for a full blood work up including kidney analysis.
 - They send blood and urine to the lab to do all the tests, except when the results come back they have done everything except the kidney tests.
 - I ask why.
-The GP doesn't know.
+The GP doesn't know and doesn't offer another solution or to repeat the test.
 - I try to do a test myself from the local chemist; their pamphlet says they have them available.
-They never have it whenever I ask for it, and they never seem to know why or when it's coming in.
+They never have the test whenever I ask for it, and they never seem to know why they don't have it, or when it's coming in.
 - One of the pharmacists tells me, "Oh, I don't think we sell the kidney tests anymore."

 ### Hiking the following weekend